zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/save-audit-history-in-a-database.md

 ---
 Name: Save Audit History in a Database
-LastMod: 2023-03-01
+LastMod: 2025-06-24
 ---

 # Save Audit History in a Database

 When you are working with certain projects, you might need to track each change made to your database.
-In this article, we will implement the audit feature using Entity Framework to keep track of entity objects when we insert/modified/delete them.
+In this article, we will implement the audit feature using Entity Framework to keep track of entity objects when we insert/modify/delete them.

-To keep things simple, we want to save the following details information in a database.
+To keep things simple, we want to save the following detailed information in a database.

  - **Id:** Unique log id.
- - **Action:** Action name, such Insert, Delete and Update
+ - **Action:** Action name, such as Insert, Delete, and Update
  - **TableName:** Name of the table
  - **Values:** All column name, old value & new value separated by the pipe "|" characters.
 Could be a XML, JSON or any other desired format.
  - **Date:** DateTime of the operation